serlo/frontend/packages/editor/README.md

 - **`language` (optional)**: The default language is `de`.

 - **`editorVariant`**: The variant (integration) of the Serlo editor.
-For example `serlo-editor-for-edusharing` or `serlo-org`.
+For example `edusharing` or `serlo-org`.
 The editor adds this information to the `StorageFormat` that will be saved.
 Might become useful for example if we need to apply a migration only to one variant of the editor.

 - **`_testingSecret` (optional)**: Required to use Image plugin in testing.
 A key used by integrations for uploading files into the serlo-editor-testing bucket, while testing the Editor. **To be deprecated once a long term solution is agreed on.**